-The Writers’ Block Forum consists of two unique boards to enhance the Austen Authors website experience for our readers.
+The Writers’ Block Forum is a special forum to enhance the Austen Authors website experience for our readers.

 Jane Austen’s Reading Salon is the board where we freely showcase our writing: short stories, excerpts, deleted scenes, poetry, and other assorted samples, both Austenesque and beyond Austen’s world.
 This is a “read-only” board.
 Read to your heart’s content and check back periodically for new posts.